Every year, right around this time, I try and do at least one post on essential oils for the flu.

 I first learned about germ-fighting blends after reading a blog post about a well-known MLM formula.
 However, I generally buy my essential oils outside of the multilevel marketing networks.
 So I decided to try a similar blend, from a company I trusted.

-The germ-fighting blend I have in my house right now is sold by Plant Therapy.
+The germ fighting essential oil blend I have in my house right now is sold by Plant Therapy.
 This is where I get a lot of my oils.
 I know Plant Therapy essential oils are thoroughly tested for purity and potency.

 Essential Oils to Combat Flu